 Look in the model tree and notice that shrinkage is added to reference part as a separate feature.
-You can right-click over the shrinkage feature to access a shortcut menu as shown below.
+You can left-click the shrinkage feature to access a mini-toolbar as shown below.

-This menu can be used to delete or modify the shrinkage by picking appropriate options.
+This menu can be used to modify the shrinkage or perform other feature operations.